 • 20% suffered with Post Traumatic Stress Disorder

-• 50% reported they suffered with some of the symptoms of PTSD
+• 50% suffered with some symptoms of PTSD

-• 52% felt they had been pressured by others to get the abortion.
+• 52% felt pressured by others into the abortion

 So please tell us how in the long run this empowers women?
 Real Human Rights protect all humans, not just some people!
 These issues are not being talked about, or get little attention before a woman has an abortion.
 It looks more like it exploits them when they are most vulnerable and in need of support!